kkamtikar/DataCleaningProject/CodeBook.md

 6. Set column names for mergeDataset.

 7. Create subsets of columns for mean() and std() features.
-The assumption is that only the feature names that have mean() and std() be considered and that excludes feature names that contain these keywords - for example meanfreq and angle variables are not considered as they do not actually perform the mean() and std().
+The assumption is that only the feature names that have mean() and std() be considered and that excludes feature names that contain these keywords - for example meanfreq and angle variables are not considered as they do not actually perform the mean() and std() though they contain the word mean.
 Each subset yields 33 columns and additionally data for Activity and SubjectIDs be also retained.
 In total there are 68 columns.
 The resulting data set is stored as mean_std_set.
-The value for each feature is normalized between -1 and 1.
+The value for each feature is normalized and bounded within [-1, 1] as described in README for UCI HAR Dataset.

 8. Update the activity data with corresponding activity labels.
-Each of the activity number (ranging from 1 to 6) is replaced with the activity associated e.g. WALKING, STANDING etc.
+Each of the activity number (ranging from 1 to 6) is replaced with the associated activity level. e.g. WALKING, STANDING etc.
    1 - WALKING

    2 - WALKING_UPSTAIRS